Le Crime Ne Paie Pas - 'Bonnie et Clyde'.

 Early life and career

-In 1959 Marshall wrote his first book on drawing entitled 'Magazine Illustration'.
+In 1959, Marshall wrote his first book on drawing, entitled 'Magazine Illustration'.
 It was followed by more similar books, such as 'Fashion Drawing', 'Sketching the Ballet' and 'Drawing the Female Figure'.
 Marshall is known for his many drawings of London, especially the ballet in the Covent Garden Opera House.
 Several of these works were collected in the books 'London West' (1946) and 'The London Book' (1951), and also in the brochure 'Shopping in London' (1950), a post-war guide issued by the British Tourist association to lure overseas visitors back to the UK.
 He is also the author and illustrator of the book 'An Englishman in New York' (1949), made during a trip to the States.

 Le Crime Ne Paie Pas

-Marshall's talent was apparently also recognized on the European mainland.
-He illustrated at least two installments of the French newspaper comics feature 'Le Crime Ne Paie Pas' in the 1960s.
+Apparently, Marshall's talent was also recognized on the European mainland.
+Since he was often in Paris to make sketches of local fashion shows, he was contacted in the 1960s to illustrate at least two installments of the French newspaper comics feature 'Le Crime Ne Paie Pas'.
 This was a series of true crime cases, told in a text comics format, written by Paul Gordeaux.
-Marshall provided the illustrations for 'Le Rapt du Bébé Lindbergh', dealing with the kidnapping of the Lindbergh baby, and 'Bonnie et Clyde', about American crime couple Bonnie Parker and Clyde Barrow.
-The latter strip had such an impact, that director François Truffaut sent Gordeaux and Marshall's adaptation to the scriptwriters of the 1963 'Bonnie and Clyde' film when he was approached to direct it.
-Arthur Penn only directed 'Bonnie & Clyde' in 1966, though.
+Marshall provided the illustrations for 'Le Rapt du Bébé Lindbergh', dealing with the 1932 kidnapping of aviator Charles Lindbergh's baby son, and 'Bonnie et Clyde', about American crime couple Bonnie Parker and Clyde Barrow.
+In 1963, when film director François Truffaut was approached to direct a film adaptation of the lives of the crime couple Bonnie & Clyde, Truffaut sent Marshall's 'Le Crime Ne Paie Pas' serial about Bonnie Parker and Clyde Barrow to his scriptwriters for additional inspiration.
+Eventually the film was directed by Arthur Penn instead, and released in 1966.

 Death